Cog Icon signifying link to Admin page

 Organising Your Images

-Your images are stored in folders under the Images tab on your control bar.
+The images you upload to your Spanglefish 3 site are stored in folders under the Images tab on your control bar.
 When your site is new it's well worth thinking about how you want the folder structure to work.
-It doesn't really matter from your visitor's point of view, but it will make your life easier in future.
+It doesn't really matter from your visitor's point of view, but it will make your life easier in future when managing a growing image collection.

-You can have up to 4 levels of folder, so for instance you might have a folder called Shop, inside it a folder called Footwear and inside that a folder called Wellington-Boots.
-We don't allow spaces in folder (or file) names - if you try to add any they'll be replaced with hyphens.
+You can have up to 4 levels of folder structure, so for instance you might have a folder called Shop, inside it a folder called Footwear and inside that a folder called Wellington-Boots.
+Note that spaces in folder (or file) names are not permitted - if you try to add any they'll be replaced with hyphens.

 Once you have one or more folders set up you can upload images to them.
 There's a simple form which allows you to browse and upload a single image at a time, or a more complex 'multi-upload' widget which allows you to upload large numbers at once*.